-I frequently ask God to help me love people better.
-You know, with the kind of love described in 1 Corinthians 13:5.
+I frequently ask God to help me love people better, including myself.
+I desired the kind of love described in 1 Corinthians 13:5.
 One that’s not “self-seeking,” or “easily angered.”
 One that doesn’t ‘keep score.’

 I learned it wasn’t possible until I gave myself permission:

-Guilt and shame kept me trapped in a life I was living for everyone else.
-Fear of intimacy, loss, and not being liked caused me to quench my own authenticity; the channel for love to flow freely.
+I learned I could not give myself permission because guilt and shame kept me trapped in a life I was living for everyone else.
+Fear of loss, intimacy, and not being liked caused me to quench my own authenticity; the channel for love to flow freely.

 I learned I couldn’t buy love; earn love; or force love.

-It was one I had to offer myself before I could give it to anyone else.
+I had to allow God’s love to become real to myself before I could give it away to anyone else.